arduino-libraries/Arduino_Threads/docs/01-threading-basics.md

 The advantage of this approach is that a complex and lengthy `loop()` function (potentially consisting of nested [finite state machines](https://en.wikipedia.org/wiki/Finite-state_machine)) found in typical Arduino sketches can be broken up into several, parallelly executed `loop()` functions with a much smaller scope.
 This not only increases program readability and maintainability but as a result leads to a reduction of software errors (bugs).

 #### Example (Single-Threaded):
 This sketch demonstrates how one would implement a program which requires the execution of three different actions on three different periodic intervals.
+In this example we blink three different LEDs at three different intervals.

 **Blink_Three_LEDs.ino**:

 ```C++
 void setup()
 {